 - 5. One of my roommates is never enthusiastic about anything.
 She is

 a) a wet blanket

 b) a diligent student

 c) a language learner

 d) an undergraduate student

-- 6. According to the exchange programmes, overseas students lead a typical life of all Ukrainian students.
+- 6. According to the exchange programmes, overseas students lead the typical life of all Ukrainian students.
 It means they have

 - a) to attend all the lectures and seminars

 - b) to conduct research

 - c) to take exams

 - d) to do projects

 - 7. Some course books and reference books are at students' disposal.
 It means

 - a) students can buy them

 - b) they can borrow them from the library

 - c) they can download them from the Internet

 - d) students have to print them

 - 8. This is a collective word for people who teach and work in universities.
 They are called

 - a) tutors

 - b) lecturers

 - c) mentors

 - d) academicians

 - 9. Students are taught in tutorials where tutorials mean

 - a) a period of study with a tutor and a small group of students

 - b) a lesson which lasts for 80 minutes

 - c) a lecture where students listen to the lecturer and make notes

 - d) a seminar conducted over the internet

 - 10. Paula went to the Royal College of Music on a scholarship.
 It means

 - a) an amount of money given to a person by an organization or university to pay for his/her research.

 - b) an amount of money given to a person by an organization to pay for his/her education, usually at a college or university

 - c) study of a subject for a long time

 - d) some money given to well-recognized scholars

-- 11. This is an adjective to describe education or subjects that you have to do.
+- 11. This is an adjective to describe education or subjects that you have to do.a) optionalb) obligatoryc) compulsoryd) inclusive

-- a) optional

-- b) obligatory

-- c) compulsory

-- d) inclusive

 - 12. This is the fact of finishing a degree or other course of study at a university or school, or the ceremony at which you are officially said to have finished it.

 - a) a leaving ceremony

 - b) alumni reunion

 - c) a graduation

 - d) a graduation ceremony

 - 13. I am all ears means

 - a) to be waiting eagerly to hear about something

-- b) to have misunderstanding with someone
+- b) to have a misunderstanding with someone

 - c) to have hearing loss

 - d) to be pleased to hear something

 - 14. Learning something in order to be able to repeat it from memory, rather than in order to understand.
 This is

 - a) memorizing

 - b) revision

 - c) retaking

 - d) rote learning

 - 15. EFL learners have to memorize a lot of grammar phenomena and have them at their fingertips.
 It means

 - a) to be professional

 - b) to get it and use it very easily

 - c) to be at a loss

 - d) to misuse something

+- 16. Compared to a nanny, a only focuses on the academic nurturing of children and does not meet their physical development needs.

+- a) governance

+- b) governess

+- c) governess

+- d) governing